 Unplanned pregnancies are far more common than you may think, affecting millions of women in the United States every year.
 Although many women opt to give birth, approximately 40% of women facing an unintended pregnancy choose to terminate it with an abortion.
 A medical abortion uses the abortion pill to safely and effectively terminate an early pregnancy.
-Access Health Care in Downers Grove, Illinois, offers medical abortion services to patients in the greater Chicagoland area.
-To learn more, call or book your appointment online today.
+Access Health Care in Downers Grove, Illinois, offers medical abortion services to patients in the greater Chicago-land area.
+To learn more, call or request your appointment online today.

 Your doctor at Access Health Center gives you the first pill, mifepristone, during your first appointment.
 This medication blocks your body’s own progesterone, a hormone required for pregnancy to progress normally.
 During this visit, you are also given antibiotics.
-You take the second pill, misoprostol, six to 48 hours later.
+You take the second pill, misoprostol, 24 to 48 hours later.
 This usually can be done at home.
 Misoprostol causes cramping and bleeding to empty your uterus.
 As the process takes place, you have a really heavy, crampy period that’s similar to what you’d experience during an early miscarriage.

 If you’ve decided to end an unplanned pregnancy, the type of abortion you choose — or are able to have — depends on your situation.
 If you’re still in the early stages of the first trimester, a medical abortion allows you to experience the process in the comfort of your own home, either with a support person or on your own.
 Because the process is similar to a miscarriage, a medical abortion may feel more “natural” and less invasive.
 Your doctor at Access Health Center can help you decide which type of abortion is best for you.